Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E9A

 Memory Aid

-Real-World Application
+Real-World Example

 You install a ground-mounted vertical in dry, sandy soil (low conductivity).
 Ground losses are high - much of your power is lost as heat in the ground.
 You move the same antenna to a location with moist, clay soil (higher conductivity).
 Ground losses decrease, and more power is radiated.
 The soil conductivity directly determines the ground losses.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Ground losses, Soil conductivity, Vertical antenna, HF operation
+Ground losses Soil conductivity Vertical antenna HF operation

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E9A topic.